Stamp Duty written on a mouse mat with notepads and calculators surrounding it.

 If you’re buying additional properties (either as a second home or as an investment opportunity), you’ll need to add an additional 5% to the amounts shown in the tables.
 This includes any table that states zero.

-And, if time is of the essence and you need help securing a mortgage, get in touch to see how we can support.
+If time is of the essence and you need help securing a mortgage, get in touch to see how Together can help you achieve your property ambitions.

 Get in touch